 How to Fix “SSL Handshake Failed” or “Cloudflare 525” Error?

-In real life, we often shake hands when finalizing an agreement with someone.
-The same concept applies to SSL certificates – the SSL handshake is a process that occurs between the user’s device and the web server to establish a secure connection.
+In the SSL handshake process, the user’s device and the web server have to make a handshake(Agreement) to establish a secure connection.

-In this article, I will guide you through a step-by-step process to resolve the “SSL Handshake Failed” error and get you back to browsing the web safely and securely.
+But do you need to worry, In this article, I will guide you through a step-by-step process to resolve the “SSL Handshake Failed” error and get you back to browsing the web safely and securely.
 Let us get started!

 How to Fix SSL Handshake Failed or Cloudflare 525 Error?